 Some simple steps to becoming an Active Bystander

-- Interpret it as a problem.
+- Evaluate the situation.
 Do I recognize that someone needs help?

 - Intervene safely.
-Take action but be sure to keep yourself safe.
+Take action, keeping yourself safe

 How to Intervene Safely

-- Ask a person you are worried about if they are okay.
-Provide options and a listening ear.
+- Ask the person you are worried about if they are okay.
+Provide options and listen carefully

 What can my friends and I do to be safe?